Human Rights Internship/Externship Programs

 As many of SCHR’s clients are in prisons outside of the metropolitan Atlanta area, our interns and externs are often asked to travel with attorneys, investigators, and other interns throughout Georgia and Alabama.
 Please note that students are not required to have a car, or to use their own car, for travel.
 SCHR will pay for all business-related travel expenses, including car rental, mileage reimbursement, lodging, and food.
 (Please see above for a COVID-19 update.
 All travel is currently suspended.)

 Please strictly adhere to the following application windows.
 We will not consider your application if you submit prior to the application window opening or after the application window is closed.

-- Spring Externship (Part-Time and Full-Time): we will start accepting applications on September 1.
+- Spring Externship (Part-Time and Full-Time): September 1 – October 1.

 - 2L Law Students: apply between September 1 – September 30.

 - Fall Externship (Part-Time and Full-Time): February 1 – March 1 for all students.